thachp/eventdbx/README.md

 - `dbx events [--aggregate <type>] [--aggregate-id <id>] [--skip <n>] [--take <n>] [--filter <expr>] [--sort <field[:order],...>] [--json] [--include-archived|--archived-only]`
   Streams events with optional aggregate scoping, SQL-like filters (e.g. `payload.status = "open" AND metadata.note LIKE "retry%"`), and multi-key sorting.
 Prefix fields with `payload.`, `metadata.`, or `extensions.` to target nested JSON; `created_at`, `event_id`, `version`, and other top-level keys are also available.
-- `dbx event <snowflake_id> [--json]`
+- `dbx events --event <snowflake_id> [--json]`
   Displays a single event by Snowflake identifier, including payload, metadata, and extensions.
+You can also omit `--event` when the first positional argument is a valid Snowflake id.
 - `dbx aggregate export [<type>] [--all] --output <path> [--format csv|json] [--zip] [--pretty]`
   Writes the current aggregate state (no metadata) as CSV or JSON.
 Exports default to one file per aggregate type; pass `--zip` to bundle the output into an archive.